anmolchawla/Data-Visualization---LA-County-Parks-and-Centers-Visualization/ASSIGNMENT.md

 # INF 554 Assignment 9

 ## Description
-Use the countries of Assignment 1 (one year 10 countries) to build a proportional symbol map and a choropleth map with D3 complete with labels, legend, and title.
+Use the countries of Assignment 1 (one year & 10 countries) to build a proportional symbol map and a choropleth map with D3 complete with labels, legend, and title.

 Demonstrate good development practices:
 - Document set-up & deployment in [README.md](README.md)
 - Use incremental commits that are consistent and tested.

-Publish on your USC SCF account see [SCF-HOWTO.md](SCF-HOWTO.md) and add a link to the **published** `a9.html` in `README.md`.
+Publish your work on your USC SCF account (see [SCF-HOWTO.md](SCF-HOWTO.md)) and add a link to the **published** `a9.html` in [README.md](README.md).
 All files, including `a9.html` should be stored in the repository.
-Describe the data and cite your source in `a9.html`.
+Describe the data and cite your sources in `a9.html`.

 ## Rubric